Jessica Kourkounis for The New York Times |

 We tend to think of Prohibition now as some kind of crazed moral paroxysm, reflecting the worst in the American character.
 Or it inspires facile parallels with contemporary political movements while producing some fine folk tales about Eliot Ness, Al Capone, pious preachers, flappers, bootleggers, the Charleston and the speakeasy.

 And those elements are all on display at the new exhibition at the National Constitution Center here, “American Spirits: The Rise and Fall of Prohibition.”
 But the show also asks, “How did we get here?”
 And with its 120 artifacts, gallery stage sets, videos, games and diversions, it doesn’t just round up the usual suspects."
-For more information, read more in this NYTimes article
+For more information, read more in this NYTimes article.

 WHEN AND WHERE Friday through April 28.
 National Constitution Center, 525 Arch Street, Philadelphia.
 The show then travels to other cities.